Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 A minor sandstorm surrounds your ally, blinding those nearby as your ally is kept safe within its eye.
 Surround a creature of your choice within range with a sandstorm that moves with them.
 This affects all tiles adjacent to that creature, but not the tile(s) that the creature takes up.
 If a creature takes up zero tiles, it affects all tiles adjacent to the tile they are in instead.

-Whenever a creature starts their turn in this sandstorm or enters it for the first time on their turn, make a Focus attack against them.
+Whenever a creature starts their turn in this sandstorm or enters it for the first time on their turn, make a special attack against Focus against them.
 If you hit, apply one stack of blinded.

 ### Gift of the Sands - Miracle